alan-turing-institute/data-safe-haven/docs/roles/system_manager/manage_users.md

 - In Server Manager click `Tools > Active Directory Users and Computers`
 - Click on `Safe Haven Research Users`
 - Find the person, right click on them and select `Properties`
-- From here, you can edit the person's name, email etc
+- From here, you can edit the person's name, phone etc
     - To edit a phone number, select the `Telephones` tab and edit the `Mobile` number
+    - Note: To change a user's email, you'll need to delete the user entirely and recreate them, meaning they'll have to set up their accounts (including MFA) again.
+See {ref}`deleting_users` and then {ref}`create_new_users`.
 - Click `OK` after any changes are made
 - Open a `Powershell` command window with elevated privileges
 - Run `C:\Installation\Run_ADSync.ps1`

+(deleting_users)=

 ### {{x}} Deleting users